This post contains affiliate links. Please see our disclosure policy.

 Red Velvet Brownies are ultra fudgy with crackly tops and oreo pieces folded in.
 These brownies come together in one bowl in just 10 minutes, and bake in under 30!
 They taste like a rich red velvet cake in brownie form – prepare to swoon!

-Why you’ll love this Red Velvet Brownie recipe:
+Why you’ll love these Red Velvet Brownies:

 • Red Velvet Flavor – These chewy red velvet brownies truly do taste like red velvet.
-They’re less chocolatey than a brownie, but still have a subtle chocolate flavor and the slight tang of a red velvet cake.
+They’re less chocolatey than a regular brownie, but still have a subtle chocolate flavor and the slight tang of a red velvet cake.

 • Oreo Pieces – Was there ever a better match than oreo and red velvet?
 The subtle crunch from the oreo pieces contrasts perfectly with the fudgy brownies.